 It's not always obvious which terms belong together in the same article, though, and which would be better served with separate pages.
 For example, "sidewalk crack repair" and "garage floor crack repair" might seem very similar, but the Google search results are completely different.

-Luckily, you can use Google itself to find great related keywords for your blog posts.
+You can use Google itself to find related keywords for your blog posts:

-4. From these three tools, make a list of additional keywords to include in your article.
+- From these three sources, make a list of additional keywords to include in your article.

 In our "sidewalk crack repair" example, Google tells us that related searches include both "sidewalk repair kit" and "driveway crack repair":